 Thanks to all of you who sent in your cookery questions.
-Here are my responses to some of the questions you sent me, check to see if your is included.
+Here are my answers to some that were sent in, check to see if yours is included.
 Sorry I couldn’t answer them all, but keep them coming in.

 Lisa from Mansfield asked: